psychospace/psychospace.info/✼ Lore/Fundamentals/Biology/Death.md

 description: Death, much like the real-world process, is a process of entropy which afflicts all mortal beings.
 ---
 >[!quote | author] Charlie
 >"Won't remember any of this shit when you're gone.
 And then you'll wake up somewhere else.
 Far from here.
 Somewhere else, some time else, someone else.
 A fresh start.
-Like all this was a bad dream."
+Like all this was a bad [[dream]]."

 **Death**, much like the real-world process, is a process of entropy which afflicts all mortal beings.
 It occurs when a [[Soul|soul]] departs its [[Body|body]]: in other words, when a [[Creature|creature]]'s lifespan comes to an end.
 In [[Magic|magic]], the [[Domain|domain]] of death and domain of the grave are energies associated with [[Light (property)#Darkness|Darkness]].
 # Occurrence